MrMarsellus/defcon-network-inspector/README.md

 # DeFCoN Network Inspector

-`defcon-node-inspector` is a VPS tool for analyzing DeFCoN masternodes over RPC from a network-wide perspective.
+`defcon-network-inspector` is a VPS tool for analyzing DeFCoN masternodes over RPC from a network-wide perspective.
 It checks `masternodelist`, `protx list valid`, and optionally `protx info`, then correlates public node data to identify problematic nodes, suspicious operator-key reuse, shared IP clusters, subnet clusters, and PoSe ban waves.

 The goal is not only to inspect your own node, but also to identify publicly visible patterns across the network so affected operators can be contacted in the community.